North Chevy Chase, Maryland

-North Chevy Chase is a village in Montgomery County, Maryland, United States.
-It was established as a Special Tax District in 1924 and incorporated as a village in 1996.
-The population was 519 at the 2010 census.
+North Chevy Chase is a incorporated village in Montgomery County, Maryland, United States.
+It was established as a special tax district in 1924 and incorporated as a village in 1996.
+The population was 682 at the 2020 census, up from 519 in 2010.

 The town is part of a larger community, colloquially referred to as Chevy Chase, that includes several adjoining settlements in Montgomery County and one neighborhood of Washington, D.C.